YourGroceryFinder/.github/profile/README.md

 >
 >Design and implement: You design a release process and implement a continuous integration and deployment solution (using e.g. Gitlab CI and Docker).

+###CI
+For the CI tool im using Github Actions.
+I chose GitHub Actions because i dont have to host it myself or on my own server.
+This means it will always be active.

+###CD

 ## 5. Cultural differences and ethics
 >Clarifications:
 >